Governance of Labour & Logistics for Sustainability (GOLLS)

 - Acai – gendered impacts and chain wide sustainability

 In summary, GOLLS remains as a home at ISS for researchers and students interested in similar topics by promoting a creative and interactive environment open to the exchange of ideas on these themes.
 It also sees ISS representing a friendly space for debate, cultural activities and maybe even refuge, in these days of turbulent economic and political change.

 The project is part of the Civic Innovation research group at ISS-Erasmus, and is coordinated by Dr Lee Pegler, whose network and more than two decades of work experience with labour and developmental issues and actors in Brazil resulted in the development of this research project.

-ISS Master students interested in similar topics are welcome to write their research papers with GOLLS and may receive partial funds for fieldwork.
-PhD researchers are also welcome to become involved, making their project part of GOLLS, associated project opportunities and the network.
+Master students interested in GOLLS related topics are welcome to write their research papers with GOLLS and may receive partial funds for fieldwork.
+PhD and post-doc researchers are also welcome to become involved, making their project part of GOLLS, associated project opportunities and the network.

 Pegler, L. (2016) – “Working in “Chains”?
 Human Security in Global Production Networks (Brazil and Netherlands)”, Invited Seminar Address, CEDLA Public Seminar Series, Amsterdam/UVA, 19/2/16